getreu/tp-note/doc/source/tp-note--manpage.md

 '''
 ```

-### Choose your favorite web browser as note viewer
+### Choose your favourite web browser as note viewer

 Once the note is rendered into HTML, _Tp-Note_'s internal HTTP server connects
 to a random port at the `localhost` interface where the rendition is served to